groupdocs-viewer-cloud/docs/content/viewer/getting-started/supported-document-formats.md

 keywords: "GroupDocs.Viewer Cloud, Supported file-formats"
 ---

-This page is a reference for all document and image formats supported by GroupDocs.Viewer Cloud V2.
+This page is a reference for all document and file formats supported by GroupDocs.Viewer Cloud V2.

 ## CAD Formats